Electronics Trades Worker

 - the Building Act 2004 requires all buildings (except houses) to have regular inspections and maintenance of safety systems including sprinklers and warning systems.

-Electronics equipment trades worker appears on Immigration New Zealand’s immediate skill shortage list.
+Electronics equipment trades worker appears on Immigration New Zealand’s regional skill shortage list.
 This means the Government is actively encouraging skilled electronics trades workers from overseas to work in New Zealand.

 Limited opportunities at smaller electronics service companies

 Even with a shortage of electronics trades workers, it can still be hard to get a job.
 Many electronics and servicing companies are small, and employ only a few staff.
 Therefore, they only take on new employees when someone leaves or if the business expands.

 Job opportunities for electronics trades workers are often better in big companies.

 - small repair companies